 Among some futurists, mind uploading is treated as an important proposed life extension technology.
 It is believed that mind uploading is humanity’s current best option for preserving the identity of the species, as opposed to cryonics.
 The main aim of mind uploading is providing a permanent backup to our “mind-file”, and a means for functional copies of human minds to survive interstellar space travels or a global disaster.

-Substantial mainstream research in related areas has being conducted in animal brain simulation and mapping, development of virtual reality, faster super computers, computer interfaces, connectomics and information extraction from dynamically functioning brains.
+Substantial mainstream research in related areas has been conducted in animal brain simulation and mapping, development of virtual reality, faster supercomputers, computer interfaces, connectomics, and information extraction from dynamically functioning brains.
 Many of the tools and ideas needed to achieve mind uploading already exist or are currently under active development; however, they will admit that others are, as yet, very speculative, but still in the realm of engineering possibility.